MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Compliance/New-MgBetaComplianceEdiscoveryCaseTag.md

 Create a new tag for the specified case.
 The tags are used in review sets while reviewing content.

-> [!NOTE]
-> To view the v1.0 release of this cmdlet, view [New-MgComplianceEdiscoveryCaseTag](/powershell/module/Microsoft.Graph.Compliance/New-MgComplianceEdiscoveryCaseTag?view=graph-powershell-v1.0)

 ## SYNTAX

 ### CreateExpanded (Default)